lucasnegrao/stash_renamer/README_PLUGIN.md

 3. **Restart Stash** or reload plugins from Settings → Plugins

-4. **Configure the plugin** in Stash Settings → Plugins → Scene Renamer
+4. **Configure the plugin** in Stash Settings → Plugins → Scene Renamer:
+   - **Server URL**: Your Stash GraphQL endpoint (e.g., `http://localhost:9999/graphql`)
+   - **API Key**: Your Stash API key from Settings → Security → API Key
+   - **Template**: Filename template with tokens
+   - Other options as needed

+> **Note**: When running as a plugin, Stash automatically provides connection info, so you typically don't need to manually set Server URL and API Key unless you want to connect to a different Stash instance.

 ### Option 2: Standalone with Task Integration